Free-Web-Movement/intro/README.md

 2. None blockable accounts
 3. Distributed, decentralized and persistent storage by the cryptocurrency network

-The Free Web Movement is trying to record every human beings' idea, regardless of their correctly.
+The Free Web Movement is trying to record every human beings' idea, regardless of their correctness.